GhostOmega-ai/Ghost-PhotoVault/README.md

 - Rename pencil is fixed independently at the far-right edge
 - Pencil no longer pushes the filename off-centre
 - Long names truncate cleanly with an ellipsis

+# Ghost Photo Vault v0.8.3

+## True Centre Name Fix

+### Changes
+- Fixed the Photo Info filename so it stays perfectly centred.
+- Pencil rename button now floats independently on the far right.
+- Long filenames no longer get pushed left by the rename button.
+- Improved layout consistency in the Photo Info panel.

+### Files to replace
+- css/photo.css

+No JavaScript changes in this update.